What Product Marketing Is and What a Product Marketer Does

 1. PMMs need to better show their impact and exert strategic influence

-2. Non-PMMs need to know how to leverage Product Marketing to drive success
+2. Non-PMMs need to know how to leverage product marketing to drive success

-We’ll cover both here so you may wish to help your colleagues by sharing this article with them!
+We’ll cover both here, so you may wish to help your colleagues by sharing this article with them!

 Today most PMMs are within the Marketing Org, but one-third are not.
 Source: Chameleon Product Marketing interviews (sample size ~25 companies)